babylonhealth/Stevenson/README.md

    git push heroku master
    ```

-Alternatively, you can deploy a specific branch manually by going to the deploy page on Heroku and using the "Manual Deploy" section at the very bottom.
+Alternatively, you can deploy a specific branch manually by going to the deploy page on Heroku dashboard and using the "Manual Deploy" section at the very bottom.

 Once the app is deployed, if you need to debug things, you can see the logs using `heroku logs -a <heroku-app-name>`.

-## 🖥 Hosting
+## 🌏 Hosting

-App is hosted on [Heroku](https://dashboard.heroku.com/apps).
+The app is hosted on [Heroku](https://dashboard.heroku.com/apps).

 ## 📖 Documentation

-Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use this package.
+Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use Vapor.

 ## 💧 Community